petros-katiforis/coding_club_sdl_engine/engine_and_web/README.md

 # Simple SDL Engine

-> WARNING: Audio is temporally disabled so that it can work in WSL.
-To
+> WARNING: Audio is temporarily disabled so that the app can be played
-> enable it back, just delete the `-D NO_AUDIO` option inside the
+> in WSL.
+To enable it back, just delete the `-D NO_AUDIO` option
-> Makefile.
+> inside the Makefile.

 ## Building for the Web